diliny867/Graphical-Calculator/README.md

 To get started with the Offline Graphic Calculator, follow these steps:

-1. Launch the application using one of the execution methods mentioned above.
+1. Launch the application using one of the methods mentioned above.
 2. Once the calculator is open, you will see the calculator menu on the top right of the screen.
 3. The majority of the screen is a canvas where functions can be drawn.
 4. The top two rows of the calculator menu control the global zoom.